draw vs fade golf

 Advantages of Hitting a Fade

-Fade, also known as cut shots in golf, helps your ball to reach the target if the holes curve towards the right.
+Fade, also known as cut shot, helps your ball to reach the target if the holes curve towards the right.

 Moreover, in case of any barriers, your ball bends aptly for a smoother flight.
 Plus, in the case of breezy environments, fade helps to gain better control over the distance.